-Environment has a lot to answer for, as well.
+Your surroundings have a lot to answer for, too!

-Wake with clear purpose & sleep each night feeling accomplished.
+Wake with clear purpose and sleep each night feeling accomplished.

-Each evening, just before sleep, write the 6 most important things that you MUST do next day & attend to those 6 things as priorities.
+Each evening, just before sleep, write the 6 most important things that you MUST do next day and attend to those 6 things as priorities.

-…water intake, exercise, personal environment/influences & Vitamin D etc. If nothing else, get those attended to first.
+…water intake, exercise, personal environment/influences and Vitamin D, etc. If nothing else, get those attended to first.

-When was the last time you did something that is nurturing & ONLY for you?
+When was the last time you did something that is nurturing and ONLY for you?

 Do something out of routine, like walking along a lake or beach, sitting in the garden reading a good book with your favorite music playing, luxuriating in a warm bath.
 Make something nurturing, a regular practice.

-Get a recommendation from a close friend (someone who you know & trust, who will know someone good).
-Also have at hand a phone number for a free service that you can call in moments when you’re feeling “super black” (in Australia we have e.g. www.lifeline.org.au and www.beyondblue.org.au).
+Get a recommendation from a close friend (someone who you know and trust, who will know someone good).

 I hope those few snippets will help somewhat.

-Remember, those are my personal opinions only & not medical or professional advice.
-You might like to also read my Health Disclaimer, in my Terms Of Service.
+Remember, those are my personal opinions only and not medical or professional advice.

 Those are Australian links, if you are elsewhere you could do a Google search for equivalent in your country.
-However, those links make for good reading & research, regardless.
+However, those Australian links still make for good reading and research.